-"EPA's proposal presents technical challenges to the engine manufacturers, the exhaust emission control technology manufacturers, and the oil industry.
+"EPA's regulations present technical challenges to the engine manufacturers, the exhaust emission control technology manufacturers, and the oil industry.
 Working together, we can meet these challenges and achieve the ultimate goal of a truly clean diesel engine.
-Our industry is extremely optimistic that, with the lead-time available and with the availability of low sulfur diesel fuel, this goal can and will be met.
 The exhaust emission control industry is prepared to do its part," stated McKinnon.
-A recent survey revealed that MECA members companies are investing over \$1.5 billion in R&D and capital expenditures to develop, optimize, and manufacture emission control technologies to help reduce emissions from on- and off-road diesel-powered engines.
+A recent survey revealed that MECA member companies are investing over \$1.8 billion in R&D and capital expenditures to develop, optimize, and manufacture emission control technologies to help reduce emissions from on- and off-road diesel-powered engines.

-For more information on emission control technology for nonroad diesel engines, please see MECA's just-released white paper entitled "Exhaust Emission Controls Available to Reduce Emissions from Nonroad Diesel Engines".
+For more information on emission control technology for nonroad diesel engines, please see MECA's white paper entitled "Exhaust Emission Controls Available to Reduce Emissions from Nonroad Diesel Engines".
 The white paper is available on MECA's web site at www.meca.org under Resources >> Publications.